bodik/haas/glog/README.md

-# glog2 -- Analytics ELK module
+# glog -- Analytics ELK module

 Module provides basic installation and management of ELK stack for various data analytics.
 Includes installation of v5.x version of the stack.